As of January 29, 2021

 In general, we currently recommend employees to use Webex (telephone or video conferencing) and show restraint with regards to traveling, by plane or train, as well as in attending large events.

-When working in Telekom buildings, please carry appropriate protective equipment in the form of masks and protective clothing with you and use it when required by the situation.
+Wen working in Telekom buildings, please carry appropriate protective equipment in the form of medical mouth masks (surgical masks, FFP2 without valve or KN95) and protective clothing with you and use it when required by the situation.

 At the place of work, it is important to keep your distance from other people.
 At least 1.5m, better 2m or more.